 It is a Sheet Virya herb.
-Sheet Virya or Cool potency herb, subdues Pitta (Bile) Vata (Wind) and increases Kapha (Mucus).
-Sheet Virya herb gives nourishment to body and steadiness.
-It supports building of body fluids.
+Sheet Virya or Cool potency herb subdues Pitta (Bile) Vata (Wind), and increases Kapha (Mucus).
+Sheet Virya herb gives nourishment to the body, and steadiness.
+It supports the building of the body fluids.

-Katu Viapk herb, increases dryness in body.
+Katu Viapk herb increases dryness in the body.
 Such foods Kapha.
-Excess intake of such foods aggravates Vata and gas in body.
+Excess intake of such foods aggravates Vata, and gas in the body.

 - Balya: Enhances strength.